 The General internship is to be taken as part of the Faculty Requirements.
 Students are to take an internship.
-This internship is to take place in a take place within an organisation that is strongly committed to sustainable development.
+This internship is to take place in a take place within an organization that is strongly committed to sustainable development.
 After the internship, students are required to produce a detailed report, illustrating their personal learning experiences and outcome, and demonstrating their ability to critically reflect such practical experiences with more theoretical classroom learning and material covered in the courses.
 The review is to be presented in writing and orally.
-Field of Specialization: N/a